-Over past couple of decades, medications the Indian renewable energy sector has been dominated by strong capacity additions by wind sub-sector which continue to offer similar opportunities both on-shore and offshore.
+Over past couple of decades, the Indian renewable energy sector has been dominated by strong capacity additions by wind sub-sector which continue to offer similar opportunities both on-shore and offshore.

 The solar sub-sector is a recent entrant that made quick inroads and offering promising prospect with enabling policy regime.
-Small hydro and biomass both sub-sectors with almost identical installation capacities, viagra largely remain untapped.
+Small hydro and biomass both sub-sectors with almost identical installation capacities, largely remain untapped.

 - The National Solar Mission intends to add 20 GW of solar PV & CSP by 2022.